"Ah!" he yelped, turning around wide-eyed with startlement.

 Her mouth formed a perfect o at that, as she considered his words.
 "Thank you, Harry.
 It could be fun, almost like Hallow Hunting."

-He wasn't sure what that was, but the name reminded him of another game he had been forced to participate in when he had been younger, which soured his good mood slightly.
+He wasn't sure what that was, but the name reminded him of another game he had been forced to participate in when he had been younger, which soured his uplifted mood slightly.
 Answering with a sour grunt, he returned his focus to their current predicament.

 "Anyhow, we should get out of here first."